bfirsh/miles/README2.md

 server.registerModel(Todo);
 ```

-This server is just a plain old Express app.
-If you need to anything custom server-side, or add any extra API calls, this is where you can do it.
+The server is just a plain old Express app.
+If you need to do any custom server-side stuff, or add any extra API calls, this is where you can do it.

 _(Note: This is probably where authorization will happen, perhaps as options passed to `registerModel()`.)_